-Avoid Capital Gains Tax (CGT) on inherited/gifted property
+Avoid Capital Gains Tax on Gifted Property UK

 Simon Misiewicz